 What is Baileys?

 It's an Irish cream liqueur.
-Thick in consistency and with a color similar to tea with milk (image below, in the glass).
+It is thick in consistency and has a color similar to tea with milk.
+It has a sweet, unique flavor.
+I taste whisky, dairy, vanilla and the slightest touch of cocoa.

-Baileys is a trademark name, but, as it happens many times, it's used as a generic.
-You can buy it or make a similar version at home (if you're interested check out this recipe for Homemade Irish cream or baileys)
+Baileys is a trademark name, but it's often used as a generic.
+You can buy it or make a similar version at home (if you're interested, check out this recipe for Homemade Irish cream or Baileys).

 Except for the liqueur, the ingredients are simple.